ezzatmakar/ezzatmakar/README.md

 * Frontend: Vuejs, Bootstrap, HTML, Javascript, jQuey.
 * Other: Ajax, web APIs.

-### You can reach me out anytime for any question about my courses or anything you'd like to discuss ^^
+### You can reach me out anytime for any question about anything you'd like to discuss ^^

 - 🌱 I’m currently learning ...
 Laravel, Vue.js, Symfony